marcusgia2505/classEx_doc/docs/Programming.rst

 Globals variables are

 - available for all participants (can be accessed by subjects program),
-- are calculated at the lecturer side,
+- are calculated at the lecturer's side,
 - are the same for every participant,
 - are calculated first (i.e. before subjects variables).